sevinpr/Synthetic-Sniffer-Dev/backend/README.md

 - **Model Architecture Issues**: If you get a shape mismatch error, ensure your `GanDetector` class matches exactly the architecture used when training the model
 - **CUDA/CPU Issues**: The code loads the model to CPU by default.
 If using CUDA, modify the device in the `load_model` function
+- **GCP Authentication Issues**: Ensure your service account has the necessary permissions to access the storage bucket